-The Company's primary defined benefit pension plan's weighted-average asset allocation at September 30, 2011 and 2010 and weighted-average target allocation were as follows:
+The Company's primary defined benefit pension plan's weighted-average asset allocation at September 30, 2012 and 2011 and weighted-average target allocation were as follows:

-at Target
+Target

-Asset Category 2011 Allocation
+Asset Category 2012 Allocation

-Equity securities \$ 50,147 \$ 49,941 50%
+Equity securities \$ 63,186 \$ 50,147 50%

-Fixed income, cash and cash equivalents 37,032 32,716 30%
+Fixed income, cash and cash equivalents 35,218 37,032 30%

-Other investments 13,375 12,212 20%
+Other investments 18,173 13,375 20%

-\$ 100,554 \$ 94,869 100%
+\$ 116,577 \$ 100,554 100%

-Plan assets in the fixed income, cash and cash equivalents category include cash of 9% and 10% at September 30, 2011 and 2010, respectively, which reflects cash contributions to the Company's principal pension plan immediately prior to the end of fiscal 2011 and 2010.
+Plan assets in the fixed income, cash and cash equivalents category include cash of 4% and 9% of plan assets at September 30, 2012 and 2011, respectively, which reflects cash contributions to the Company's principal pension plan immediately prior to the end of each fiscal year.

-Based on an analysis of the historical performance of the plan's assets and information provided by its independent investment advisor, the Company set the long-term rate of return assumption for these assets at 8.0% in 2011 for purposes of determining pension cost and funded status under current guidance.
+Based on an analysis of the historical performance of the plan's assets and information provided by its independent investment advisor, the Company set the long-term rate of return assumption for these assets at 8.0% in 2012 for purposes of determining pension cost and funded status under current guidance.
 The Company's discount rate assumption used in determining the present value of the projected benefit obligation is based upon published indices.

-As of September 30, 2010, the Company adopted new accounting guidance requiring additional disclosures for plan assets of defined pension plans.
-As required by the guidance, the Company categorized plan assets within a three level fair value hierarchy (see Note 3 for a further discussion of the fair value hierarchy).
+The Company categorizes plan assets within a three level fair value hierarchy (see Note 3 for a further discussion of the fair value hierarchy).
 The valuation methodologies used to measure the fair value of pension assets, including the level in the fair value hierarchy in which each type of pension plan asset is classified as follows.